GridTools/concepts/collaboration/2020-08-19-gtscript-workshop/GTScript-Syntax-Workshop.md

     + [ ] Use `__getitem__` of the indexed point: `field[K+1 | I-1][1]`
     + [ ] Use `__getitem__` of the field: `field[K+1 | I-1, 1]`
     + [ ] Others ...

+_Decision:_
+  - Support variables containing axes: **approved**
+  - Indexing domain dimensions: **Explicit axes for non-zero offsets in any order** (taking into account collisions with variables declarations and with the syntax for absolute indexing)

 #### Enhancement: Definition of syntax to specify temporary fields dimensionality